Audio:

 |

-CBS 1904 (Italy) - rear of envelope picture sleeve, scan by Manuel Garcia
+CBS 1904 (Italy) - rear of envelope picture sleeve, scan by Manuel García Jara (second variant) |

 CBS 1904 (Italy) - detail of rear of envelope picture sleeve with stamp,

-scan by Manuel Garcia Jara (second variant) |
+scan by Manuel García Jara (second variant) |

 Also shown is a special edition that came in a red